 - Help products work more effectively

-- Support healing, hydration, and resilience
+- Support comfort, hydration, and resilience

 Think of your skincare routine like dental hygiene.
 You wouldn’t only brush your teeth before a dentist visit and the same logic applies to your skin.